bdespenza91/QA-Portfolio/README.md

-# Barry Despenza – Product, UX & QA Portfolio
+# Barry Despenza – Product, QA Portfolio

 ## Overview
 I’m a multidisciplinary product builder working at the intersection of **Product Design, UX, and QA Engineering**.